sikha-p/RPA/BotCommands Bulk Disable Master/README.md

         ```
      5. Check the request payload and the `nodes` object; you will find the command name, package name there.
      6.   ![image](https://github.com/user-attachments/assets/8190475f-10bc-4b82-b779-0b52532e30a0)
+     7. Note:  same API can be found if you refresh an existing bot (which has all the required commands) edit page.

 4. **Generate Pre-Update Report**